bkubick/deep-learning-development/README.md

    * Deep learning project to understand regression problems using Neural Networks through predicting the price of medical insurance from a dataset on personal information.
 2. Clothing Image Classification
     * Deep learning project to understand classification problems using Neural Networks by classifying images as types of clothing (Note that this is not a CNN notebook).
-3. Food Classification Notebook to be Added Soon!
+3. Food Vision
+    * Project dedicated to learning Convultional Neural Networks through the analysis of the Food-101 dataset.
 4. Skim Lit
     * Project dedicated to learning Recurrent Neural Networks through the analysis of medical research abstracts and classifying the segment as what the section describes.
 5. Bit Predict